ImperialCollegeLondon/SupraShare/README.md

 When a container based on the image starts running the webapp server is started and the correct port is exposed.
 More information on the `Dockerfile` can be found [here](https://docs.docker.com/engine/reference/builder/).

+*Note:* The continuumio/miniconda3 parent image is quite large (although smaller than an anaconda equivalent) and still uses anaconda so can be slow to build complex environments.
+You may consider using [micromamba](https://github.com/mamba-org/micromamba-docker) to speed things up a bit.

 #### docker-compose.yml

 The [`docker-compose` command](https://docs.docker.com/compose/) is used to orchestrate